 Soon after motorcycles and automobiles became widely available back in the early 1900s, American families realized that tent camping offered an economical way to travel, vacation, and visit interesting attractions located many miles away from their homes.
 Every summer, millions of families packed their camping kits in their cars and drove to exciting destinations.
-After arriving in these destinations, families set up their tents and kitchen canopies in developed campgrounds and spent a week or two relaxing, eating great camp meals, and enjoying the great outdoors.
+After arriving in these destinations, families set up their tents and kitchen canopies in designated camping areas and spent a week or two relaxing, eating great campfire meals, and enjoying the great outdoors.
 Children played with new friends, swam almost every day, engaged in various recreational activities, and learned about the relationship between plants, animals, and our environment.

 The objective of those tent camping vacations was (and continues to be) to live in the outdoors as comfortably as possible - with just the clothing and equipment that could be transported to the campsite in the automobile (or on a motorcycle).
 To help families enhance their comfort, several books and magazine articles explained how to eat, sleep, and relax in comfort.
 Unfortunately, many families did not read those resources and undertook trips with inadequate knowledge, clothing, and equipment - and consequently suffered unpleasant experiences.
 Many children were especially traumatized by these ill-prepared camping trips because they got cold, hungry, or uncomfortable - and then were admonished when they complained and told that camping was supposed to be "roughing it."
 But, nothing could be further from the truth.
 Camping is supposed to be fun and enjoyable.